 Actually, the number is the search engine can be a bit lower, because our search engine does not show our dataset’s older versions (it only shows the newest ones).
 The total difference is around 1000, as far as I remember.

-#17 Updated by Monica Ihli almost 4 years ago
+#17 Updated by Monica Ihli over 4 years ago

 370,000 + objects loaded in production GMN.
 We will be waiting on the next CI update to push sync changes to production before registering.